Selwonk

 —Intern Program Team Leader, Manufacturing

-• “What really resonated with me was the idea that this isn’t a skill gap, it’s an outdated individual contributor reflex.
-Under pressure, it’s easy to think, ‘Maybe I’m not cut out for this.’
-Seeing that reframe was honestly transformative.
-It helped me catch myself slipping into old reflexes and actually change how I respond.”
+• “What really hit me was realizing this isn’t a skill gap — it’s an outdated IC reflex.
+Under pressure I’d think, ‘Maybe I’m not cut out for this.’
+Naming that was transformative.
+It helped me catch myself slipping back into old reflexes and actually change how I respond.”

 —Early Talent Team Lead, Consumer Goods